msd2019/msd2019-final-project-final-project-group-9/README.md

 To redownload the data run `make doanload_data`.
 The data will be downloaded to the `data/original` folder.
 The data can be found at the URL `http://tuvalu.santafe.edu/~aaronc/facultyhiring/replicationData_all.zip`

-the authors_original_code directory contains a single matlab file `mvrsample.m`.
+The `authors_original_code` directory contains a single matlab file `mvrsample.m`.
 This was the only code the authors provided and preforms Markov Chain Monte Carlo to sample the minimum violation rankings (MVRs) of the network.
 We did not reproduce this portion of the paper, but the code is provided for reference.

+An author created interactive visualization of the networks can be found [here](http://danlarremore.com/faculty/)

 The repository is structured as follows:

 1. `01_get_original_data.sh` gets the original data used by the authors and places a copy in `data/`
-2. `02_final_report.Rmd` analysis both the original and new data to replicate and extend the results of the original paper, and produces the final report `05_final_report.pdf`
+2. `02_final_report.Rmd` analysis both the original and new data to replicate and extend the results of the original paper, and produces the final report `02_final_report.pdf`